 It is little known outside of the world of mathematics that most of our mathematical tools, from simple arithmetic through differential calculus to algebraic topology, rely on the assumption of linearity.
-Roughly, linearity means that we can get a value for the whole by adding up the values of its parts Whole branches of mathematics are devoted to finding linear functions that are reasonable approximations when linearity cannot be directly established.
+Roughly, linearity means that we can get a value for the whole by adding up the values of its parts....
+Whole branches of mathematics are devoted to finding linear functions that are reasonable approximations when linearity cannot be directly established.
 Unfortunately, none of this works well for cas.
 To attempt to study cas with these techniques is much like trying to play chess by collecting statistics on the way pieces move in the game.

-6 and a model has been developed that can account for the yearto-year fluctuations in the number of fur pelts acquired.
-This model deals with the interactions of predator-prey populations, and in this instance, the predator is the lynx and the prey is the hare.
+One of the most valuable databases known contains the meticulous records kept by the Hudson Bay fur company, which goes back over 150 years.
+These have been studied in great detail, and a model has been developed that can account for the year-to-year fluctuations in the number of fur pelts acquired.
+This model deals with the interactions of predatorprey populations, and in this instance, the predator is the lynx and the prey is the hare.
 It is also one of the simplest illustrations of nonlinearity.
-The model consists of three factors: (1) a constant that indicates how efficient the predator is based on how much of its territory it searches each day, (2) the number of predators in a given area, and (3) the number of prey in the same area.
-Let us say that the efficiency of the lynx is 50 percent.
-(A wolf pack's efficiency might be different.)
-So if there are 2 lynx per square mile and 10 rabbits, you multiply the three terms, or 50 percent x 2 x 10 = 10 encounters.
-If you double the number of lynx and hares, you get 50 percent x 4 x 20 = 40 encounters.
-Thus, doubling the number of agents in the system results in quadrupling the number of interactions.
+The model consists of three factors: (1) a constant which indicates how efficient the predator is based on how much of its territory it searches each day, (2) the number of predators in a given area, and (3) the number of prey in the same area.
+Let's say that the efficiency of lynx is 50 percent.
+A wolf pack's might be different.
+So if there are 2 lynx per square mile and 10 rabbits, you multiply the three terms, or 50 percent x 2 x 10=10 encounters.
+If you double the number of lynx and hares, you get 50 percent x 4 x 20=40 encounters.
+So doubling the number of agents in the system results in quadrupling the number of interactions.